Translated by Takuya Erik Watanabe

 Kungyokudo is an incense specialty store established in 1594.
-The incenses available here are created mainly from vegetable perfume, and are very popular among the Japanese, as well as tourists from China, Nepal, and other countries.
+The incenses available here are created mainly from vegetable perfume, and are very popular among Japanese people as well as tourists from other countries.

 If you wish to purchase a kimono in Kyoto, you might want to consider a reasonably priced antique kimono.
 Echigoya is a kimono recycle shop where visitors can find beautiful kimonos at very good prices.
-Buying a kimono would probably make your Kyoto trip much more memorable.
+Owning a real kimono you bought in Kyoto would probably make your trip even more memorable.